un7c0rn/stopthevirus/README.md

 ## Background:

-It’s Spring 2020 and Coachella, SXSW, the NBA, NHL, MLB and the Tokyo Olympics are cancelled this year.
+It’s Spring 2020 and Coachella is cancelled.
 We’re at the height of human technology and innovation, but at the same time facing one of the most devastating viral pandemics in history.
 The economy is suffering, countries around the world are facing mandatory lockdown orders and hospitals are overwhelmed.
-Despite this, many people are still unaware of the seriousness of COVID-19 and actions they can take to support our health care professionals such as social distancing to <a href="https://www.wired.com/story/the-promising-math-behind-flattening-the-curve/">flatten the health care demand curve</a>.
+Despite this, many people are still unaware of the seriousness of COVID-19 and actions they can take to support our health care professionals such as social distancing to flatten the health care demand curve.
 Reducing the doubling rate of COVID-19 by even a few days can have massive impact.
 Can we use a high stakes social game to help inspire the youth to stop the virus?

 This social game was inspired by the TV show Survivor.
 It's a game based on fun challenges, alliances and human psychology.
 The twist here is that instead of being stranded on a deserted island for 30 days, players are "stranded" inside their homes.
 This is important because social distancing, i.e. staying home, is the best tool that the youth have right now for collectively fighting the epidemic.
 All challenges in this game are designed to incentivize social distancing and spreading awareness.
 Young and healthy people are at risk and can engage in activities that can increase risk for others, so the goal is to create home-based activities that reward risk mitigation.